 Finding creative ways to hook a child, intrigue him, and ignite his desire to want to learn more about a particular subject drove me.
 The Dancing Milk science experiment is one of my favorite experiments to achieve this hook.

-Not only is making milk dance fun for kids and adults to watch, the easy and inexpensive activity combines science and art and can be done at home or in the classroom.
-After an explosion of movement, watch this beautiful graceful dancing milk!
+Not only is making milk dance fun for kids and adults to watch but this easy and inexpensive activity also combines science and art and can be done at home or in the classroom.
+After an explosion of movement, watch this beautiful, graceful dancing milk!
 Have fun!

 Science Activity with Milk & Food Coloring – Magic Milk

 - Dish Soap

 - Food Coloring (we used blue, but you can use any color)